Indiana's large deer herds have had great consequences for the health of our forests. Learn more.

 The following is a list of preserves owned by the Indiana Chapter that allow hunting during deer season.
 Unlike the lands managed by the Division of Fish & Wildlife, hunting on Conservancy preserves is not open to the public.
 Our hunters are licensed by the chapter, and only they have permission to hunt.
 Wearing blaze orange is suggested when venturing to these areas during the hunting season (generally October through the first week of January).

-Hunting with bows and all legal firearms is permitted throughout the season, except at Conrad Station, which is only open to bow hunting.
+Bow, gun and muzzleloaders are permitted throughout the season, except at Conrad Station, which is only open to bow hunting.
 Other special cases:

 - Houghton Lake has 5 licenses out for hunting/trapping all legal species, so hunters are out much of the year.